 - The pet carrier is considered one piece of carry-on baggage.

-Before Boarding the Train
+Before You Board the Train

 - You will need to read and sign the Pet Release and Indemnification Agreement for each travel segment.